rena0157/Dxflib/Dxflib/index.md

 The goal of the development for the dxf library is to provide a programming interface in the .NET framework for the DXF platform.
 Development for the library has started in many different forms and has been written and rewritten in many different languages.
-I started developing the library in python, then it moved to rust, then C++, and not C#.
+I started developing the library in python, then it moved to rust, then C++, and now C#.
 I started developing the library to help me at my job where I was a drafts person.
 I found that during drafting there is often very repetative tasks that ought to be done by a computer.
 I know that AutoCAD has its own .NET framework that is infinitely more up-to-date than this library, but it requires a premium